-Liberal Arts: Social & Behavior Science Associate of Arts (AA) Degree
+Liberal Arts: Social & Behavior Science

-Maior Units: 18 Total Units: Minimum of 60 (State Code: 19845; TOP Code: 490100; Academic Plan: C019845C)
+Major Units: 18 Total Units: Minimum of 60 (State Code: 19845; TOP Code: 490100; Academic Plan: C019845C)

 These courses emphasize the perspective, concepts, theories and methodologies found in the social and behavioral sciences.
 Students will study about themselves and others as members of a larger society.
 This pattern emphasizes the contributions and perspectives of men, women and members of various ethnic and cultural groups and a comparative perspective on both Western and non-Western societies.